 Art & Design

-Located on the 52nd and 53rd floors of the Roppongi Hills Mori Tower, the Mori Art Museum was founded by real estate developer Minoru Mori, one of Japan's most powerful and influential building tycoons.
+Located on the 52nd and 53rd floors of the Roppongi Hills Mori Tower, the Mori Art Museum was founded by Minoru Mori, one of Japan's most powerful and influential real estate developers.
 Mori and his supporters built the space to feature the best in contemporary art and architecture.

-The Mori Art Museum is accessible by train and taxi.
+The Mori Art Museum is accessible by train.

-The closest station to the Mori Art Museum is Roppongi Station on the Hibiya Line.
-Traveling from Shinjuku, catch the Metro Oedo Line to Azabu-Juban Station and make the approximately 15-minute trip on foot or by taxi.
+The closest station to the Mori Art Museum is Roppongi Station on the Hibiya Line and Oedo Line.

 The gallery space has displayed works by some of the contemporary art world's biggest names, such as Ai Weiwei and Bill Viola.
 The museum is known as a proponent of Asian art, with many of the gallery's exhibits focusing on art from Japan and East Asia.